 A more formal group or one-on-one coaching relationship is perhaps the most powerful way to create support and accountability.
 My Gather & Glean Homestead Mentorship Circle is a virtual space where radical homesteading women create deep connections, commit to inspired action, and get the support and tools they need to move their homesteading dreams from the Pinterest board and wish list into action.

-The next Gather & Glean circle begins on Monday September 11, 2017, and I would be honored to be a part of your support network for the remainder of 2017.
-If you’re interested in learning more, please sign up for my email list and I’ll let you know as soon as registration opens!
+The next Gather & Glean circle begins on Sunday January 13, 2019 and I would be honored to be a part of your support network this year.
+Registration is now open!

 I recently read a book that encouraged people looking for a more simple life to start thinking of mistakes as “false starts.”
 I love that phrase!
 No one takes bold, inspired action without making some false starts.
 Some false starts are minor and inconsequential, some have more far-reaching consequences.
 But every false start is an opportunity for future growth, and by adopting a mindset that allows you to view “mistakes” or “failures” as false starts, you give yourself permission to make big leaps.